 Check in with a colleague now - we can do that with a video chat.
 Just the two of you without the pressure of a "meeting."
 Then keep it up.
 If you're both in the same workspace in the future, migrate to a live coffee break.
 If it's a colleague working remotely while you're back in an office setting, don't forget to invite them for a coffee or watercooler break, too.
 Don't forget the valuable lessons we've learned during the pandemic.

 In meetings you lead, ensure everyone has a chance to weigh in and have a say.
 Allow for a few minutes at the beginning to hear a hello from everyone.
 Greet everyone warmly and ask after them.
 Be kind.
 During decision times, ensure everyone has a chance to weigh-in and provide input.

 Element #3: Hygge is the pleasure of a cozy cup of cocoa or bowl of soup

-There's a good bit of Wiking's book dedicated to the delight of food, especially cakes and hot drinks, under the guise of being kind to yourself…
+There's a good bit of The Little Book of Hygge dedicated to the delight of food, especially cakes and hot drinks, under the guise of being kind to yourself…

 "giving yourself a treat, and giving yourself, and each other, a break from the demands of healthy living.
 Sweets are hyggelige.
 Cake is hyggeligt.
 Coffee or hot chocolate are hyggelight, too.
 Carrot sticks, not so much" (location 714).